pradeepsen99/Snapchat-Parser/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running

 Paste the snap.py file inside the main folder after you have extracted the .zip file.

 To run the code